-In the Michael Lewis book The Big Short, investors Michael Burry, Steve Eisman, and Greg Lippman all foresaw the collapse of the US housing market and decided they needed a way to bet against it.
+In the Michael Lewis book The Big Short, investors Michael Burry, Steve Eisman, and Greg Lippman all foresaw the collapse of the US housing market and decided they needed a way to capitalize on it.
 But how do you bet against something like the US housing market?

 The ‘short’ that the book derives its title from wasn’t an actual short-selling of any particular stock tied to US home values.
 Instead, Burry, Eisman, and Lippman purchased credit default swaps (CDS), a derivatives contract that would pay out should mortgage defaults rise.
 CDS contracts required payment upfront in the form of a premium, which acted like insurance on the mortgages.
 Once home prices declined, the value of the CDS contracts skyrocketed as banks and investors scrambled to buy them when homeowners began defaulting.

 CDS contracts are derivatives, meaning their value is tied to the value of an underlying security.
-But how do derivatives work in relation to other securities and why are investors so apt to trade them?
+But how do derivatives work in relation to other securities and why are investors so interested in trading them?

 What are Derivatives?